 - Trim off the outer, dry leaves, cut the bottom off and slice sprouts lengthwise.

 - In a large bowl, toss brussels sprouts with 2 tablespoons of olive oil, kosher salt and freshly cracked black pepper to coat thoroughly.

-- Transfer the brussels sprouts to baking sheet and roast until tender and caramelized, about 20 minutes.
+- Transfer the brussel sprouts to baking sheet and roast until tender and caramelized, about 20 minutes.

-- Place brussels sprouts back in bowl.
+- Place brussel sprouts back in bowl.
 Add remaining tablespoon olive oil, balsamic vinegar and honey and toss to coat evenly.
 Taste and season with kosher salt if necessary and serve.

 - If using frozen, thaw and shake off excess water.
 Roast for 40 minutes instead of 20, or until they are golden brown and crispy.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist's advice.